Dr. David Sugarbaker: Mesothelioma Treatment Pioneer

-His professional experience, specialized knowledge and innovation made Dr. Sugarbaker one of the most influential doctors for patients with mesothelioma.
-Today, his legacy lives on as his innovations are still used to treat mesothelioma and extend life expectancies.
+Dr. David Sugarbaker was one of the most influential mesothelioma doctors in the world.
+Many knew him as “Mr. Mesothelioma” for his in-depth knowledge of this rare and deadly cancer.
+He leaves an enduring legacy of medical innovations that are still used to treat mesothelioma and extend life expectancies.

-“As I say to patients, ‘when hope is part of the equation, anything is possible.’
-I remain optimistic that we can, in the next decade, put together the right combination of patients and treatments to effect a cure, which is our holy grail,” -Dr. David Sugarbaker.
+“As I say to patients, ‘When hope is part of the equation, anything is possible.’
+I remain optimistic that we can, in the next decade, put together the right combination of patients and treatments to effect a cure, which is our holy grail.”

 Dr. Sugarbaker’s Background